 If an equipment identifier of type anyURI is in the form of an Anonymous Customer Reference (ACR), it MUST be defined according to [IETF_ACR_draft], i.e. it MUST include the protocol prefix 'acr:' followed by the ACR.

+The ACR ‘Authorization’ is a supported reserved keyword, and MUST NOT be assigned as an ACR to any particular end user.
+See G.1.2 for details regarding the use of this reserved keyword.

 For requests and responses that have a body, the following applies: in the requests received, the server SHALL support JSON and XML encoding of the parameters in the body, and MAY support application/x-www-form-urlencoded parameters in the body.
 The Server SHALL return either JSON or XML encoded parameters in the response body, according to the result of the content type negotiation as specified in [REST_NetAPI_Common].
 In notifications to the Client, the server SHALL use either XML or JSON encoding, depending on which format the client has specified in the related subscription.
 The generation and handling of the JSON representations SHALL follow the rules for JSON encoding in HTTP Requests/Responses as specified in [REST_NetAPI_Common].